Okay, Nick Huggins said to himself, lying on his bed, how do I get out of this one?

 Was that so much to ask?

 Nick had read somewhere—or maybe heard it in a movie—that love was about making sacrifices.
-If that was true, then why couldn't his family sacrifice their requirement that he accompany them, at least once a mouth, out to dinner?
+If that was true, then why couldn't his family sacrifice their requirement that he accompany them, at least once a month, out to dinner?

 And tonight's occasion, in particular, was one he would dearly have loved to skip.
 This evening—the evening of Saturday, the fourth of November, in the year 2012—Dan and Charlene Huggins would celebrate twenty-four years of marriage.